 To apply for a position, please fill out an application here.
 Email reference forms will be sent to the references you have listed.
 Please make sure you know the email addresses for your references prior to completing the application.
 We cannot consider your application until 2 references have been completed.

-Morning activities include dance, woodworking, computers, drama, and various free choice activities in the classroom.
+Morning activities include art, woodworking, science, music, sports, and various free choice activities in the classroom.
 Campers have swimming five days a week.
 There is group time and outside time every day.
 Campers eat lunch with their group followed by rest time and playground or choice time.

 In the Junior Camp, campers are grouped in units by grade.
 Each unit has three homerooms of 15 to 20 campers.
 Units B and C offer one special Extended Day.
-Unit D campers are offered one overnight at camp.
 Junior Camp staff for Units A through C are usually generalists who lead/assist children in a variety of activities during the camp day.

 Campers are placed in homerooms by grade and then attend chosen activities in mixed age groupings.
-Unit D campers (campers entering 3rd grade) participate in the Senior Camp afternoon workshops.
-Junior Camp staff for Unit D are usually specialists who lead or assist a specific subject activity, including arts and crafts, creative dramatics, computers, or sports.
 Outdoor education trips are offered during the second session.
-Senior Camp staff and pool staff are usually specialists who lead/assist a specific subject activity in the morning and lead or assist with a variety of activities in afternoon workshops.
+Senior Camp staff are usually specialists who lead/assist a specific subject activity in the morning and lead or assist with a variety of activities in afternoon workshops.